fastmap-io/fastmap/README.md

 ### Conceptual cloud example

 To setup a server to test with, see https://github.com/fastmap-io/fastmap-server.
 This can be deployed either locally or to GCP.
-Upon setup, you will have your CLOUD_URL and SECRET_TOKEN.
+After running the single-command deploy script, you will have your CLOUD_URL and SECRET_TOKEN.

-Important: Protect your secret token like a password and never commit it to version control
+*Important: Protect your secret token like a password and never commit it to version control*

 ```python
 import csv